paradigmn/ultrastar_pitch/README.md

 This binary still depends on ffmpeg, which can be installed according to this [tutorial](https://de.wikihow.com/FFmpeg-unter-Windows-installieren).

 ## dependencies
-If you using the binary, just follow the link above, otherwise continue reading.
+If you are using the binary, just follow the link above, otherwise continue reading.
 ### windows
 Install the newest version of [Python 3](https://www.python.org/downloads/windows/)
 Install the newest build of [ffmpeg](https://ffmpeg.zeranoe.com/builds/)